What is an Evaluation Task?

 Costs are calculated based on the pricing model of the LLM provider.

-Once an evaluation task is completed, you can access the following information:
+Once an evaluation task is created, you can access the following information:

 Status